govindumeesala/PROjectVerse-frontend/notes.md

 # usassigned

 1. separate hooks from api file (just as sudheer did for useProject hook) - current api file is getting too long and cluttered with the mix api and hooks

+2. Add create project button in side bar

+3. on trying to add comments on home page, it is not working

+4.